What is the Importance of Accounting Software in Field Service Management?

 Sadly, many businesses don’t have the infrastructure in place to do this efficiently.
 They either can’t collect payments onsite at all, or they can, but have to re-key every transaction into a separate system at EOD, which leads to stacks of paper invoices piling up in the office and a sloppy, mistake-ridden audit trail.

 That’s why it’s best to look for a field service management (FSM) solution that integrates with the accounting software you already use.
 The alliance of these two systems keeps field service data and financial data synchronized throughout the day and eliminates redundant data entry, which can save your company valuable time, not to mention the inconvenience of dealing with bookkeeping errors and customer disputes.

 With over 1.4 million users and over 50,000 accountants, CPAs, and consultants in its ProAdvisor network, Intuit QuickBooks is one of the most popular choices for business accounting software, especially among small and medium-sized businesses (SMBs).
 There’s a pretty good chance you’re using QuickBooks to manage your company’s finances, and if you are, you’ll get the most value out of field service software for QuickBooks.

 It’s easy for any software product to advertise compatibility with a third party application, but that doesn’t mean it’s truly integrated.
 Some FSM solutions only offer one-way sync with QuickBooks, which is better than none, but still a long walk from intuitive.
 Or worse, you might only be able to perform “data imports,” which is a fancy phrase for pulling in .CSV files.
 True integration means that both systems can share and update a single pool of data in real time, which is referred to as two-way synchronization.
-To help you out with this, QuickBooks has even created their own system for verifying partner developers’ level of integration using gold and silver developer logos.

 There are a number of advantages to using an FSM solution that integrates with your back-office accounting system: